 |Works on the iPad® (MediTouch® is one of a select few)|

-Let’s discuss the Pros and Cons and see if the MediTouch® team has found solutions that overcome some of the Cons of a cloud-based EHR system.
+Let’s discuss the Pros and Cons and see if the MediTouch® team has found solutions that overcome some of the Cons of cloud-based EHR systems.

 First the Pros — Per the table above, with a cloud-based system your practice does not need to purchase any software or hardware; you simply subscribe to the system.
 With MediTouch® there is no EHR start-up fee or training fee.
 We will train your staff every day, every month, and every year you subscribe to our software.
 Client-server companies will sell your office a week of intensive training, you will need to cancel patients, shut down your office, and make sure that you never hire a new employee, because they will charge for additional training, especially one or two years into your lease with the vendor.

 - With the cloud, your practice does not have the responsibility of maintaining expensive hardware.
 Your responsibilities related to data backup and your HIPAA legal liability for your data are reduced to zero.

 - It is easier for cloud EHRs to support your group.
 Our J.D.
 Power and Associates® award-winning customer care team can use our advanced tools to securely “see into” your practice’s MediTouch® account, via the cloud, to troubleshoot any problems and offer assistance with Meaningful Use, electronic prescribing, or charting.